chernandez148/demo_game/README.md

 # Description
-    - A turn based, character building RPG with with a random encounter battle mechanic
+    - A turn based, character building RPG with with a random battle mechanic

 # User Stories
     - A user can: